valentynkt/BackendGarden/content/notes/SSH File Transfer Protocol.md

 ## Key Features of SFTP

 - **Secure Transfers**: Utilizes SSH to encrypt all transfers, protecting against interception and tampering.
-- **Single Connection**: Uses a single, encrypted connection to transfer files, which simplifies firewall configuration and reduces potential points of failure.
+- **Single Connection**: Uses a single, encrypted connection to transfer files, which simplifies [[Network Firewall]] configuration and reduces potential points of failure.
 - **Comprehensive Functionality**: Supports a range of operations on remote files including resuming interrupted transfers, directory listings, and remote file removal.

 ## Usage